Samovar: Iran

-Samovar culture has an analog in Iran and is maintained by expatriates around the world.
+Samovar (Persian: samăvar) culture has an analog in Iran and is maintained by expatriates around the world.
 In Iran, samovars have been used for at least two centuries (roughly since the era of close political and ethnic contact between Russia and Iran started), and electrical, oil-burning or natural gas-consuming samovars are still common.
-Samovar is samăvar in Persian.
+The Iranian city of Borujerd has been the main center of samovar production and a few workshops still produce hand-made samovars.
+Borujerd's samovars are often made with German silver, in keeping with the varshosazi artistic style.
 Iranian craftsmen used Persian art motifs in their samovar production.
-The Iranian city of Borujerd has been the main centre of samovar production and a few workshops still produce hand-made samovars.
-Borujerd's samovars are often made with German silver, in keeping with the famous Varsho-Sazi artistic style.
 The art samovars of Borujerd are often displayed in Iranian and Western museums as illustrations of Iranian art and handicraft.